What is a Cloud Data Warehouse?

 Keep What you Have

-The AtScale Virtual Data Warehouse minimizes or eliminates business disruption due to platform migrations by allowing the business to continue to use their existing BI tools, dashboards and reports without re-coding or abandoning them altogether.
+AtScale A3 minimizes or eliminates business disruption due to platform migrations by allowing the business to continue to use their existing BI tools, dashboards and reports without re-coding or abandoning them altogether.
 How can we do this?
 The AtScale Universal Semantic Layer™ provides an abstraction that leverages your legacy platform schemas by virtually re-mapping them to your new cloud data warehouse.
 This means your existing reports and dashboards will work on the new cloud data platform with minimal or no re-coding.

 Supercharge your Performance

 I see many enterprises become disillusioned with the performance of their new cloud data platform.
 What they often fail to consider is that their existing on-premise data warehouse (i.e. Teradata, Oracle) have been tuned for years or even decades.
 Getting the same level of performance “out of the box” with a cloud data warehouse is not realistic.

 The AtScale Adaptive Cache™ works by automatically generating aggregates on your cloud data platform based on user query patterns.
 By avoiding costly and time consuming table scans, the AtScale platform delivers fast, consistent queries at “speed of thought”.
 We’ve helped many customers get past their performance challenges and unblock their cloud migrations.